Sales Objection Handling – A Step By Step Process

 3 – Ask them to politely expand on that.

-Here’s where you get to really find out what’s going on and find out why their objection is so important.
+The third step in the sales objection handling process, is to really find out what’s going on and find out why their objection is so important.
 Generally, the objection will come from one of two places – it’ll be either an issue with trust, or not enough desire.

 Politely ask, “When you say *insert xyz*, how do you mean?”
 Now notice I don’t say ‘What do you mean’, but I use the word ‘How’.
 The word what in this instance may come across as confrontational, where how invites the potential client to kindly expand on it, displaying that you truly care about their area of concern.